hamooo90/ToDo_app_flutter/README.md

 # Yaddasht-Flutter
-A simple note taking app that is written in Flutter and uses Firebase
+A simple todo app that is written in Flutter and uses Firebase as back end

 ## Description
 This is a project that I did to understand how Flutter works and how to use Firebase Firestore as a database for my future apps.